Tom Turpin: Biography

+Including the "Harlem Rag", Turpin published a total of seven compositions.
+Two were recorded by contemporary musicians: St. Louis Rag (1903) was recorded most notably by the United States Marine Band and Arthur Pryor's Orchestra in 1906, and Buffalo Rag (1904), was recorded by Vess L. Ossman.

 Turpin was a large man, six feet (1.83 m) tall and 300 pounds (136 kg); his piano had to be raised on blocks so that he could play it standing up, otherwise his stomach would get in the way.
 In addition to his saloon-keeping duties and his ragtime composition, he controlled (with his brother Charles) a theater, gambling houses, dance halls, and sporting houses.
 He served as a deputy constable and was one of the first politically powerful African-Americans in St. Louis.
 His influence on local music earned him the title "Father of St. Louis Ragtime."

+Turpin died of peritonitis in 1922.

-Date
+Date of birth

 Turpin's date of birth is uncertain; both 1871 and 1873 appear in published sources.
 His gravestone says simply 1871.
 The 1900 Federal Census for the city of St. Louis (Enumeration District 220, Sheet 9, Line 79) listed his birthdate as "November 1871", but on his draft registration card he wrote November 18, 1874.
 However, some historians believe he was born in 1873.

+In popular culture

+He was portrayed by Godfrey Cambridge in the 1977 film Scott Joplin.